Blogs

 Differences between a family charter and a shareholders’ agreement

 Many people in business have heard of shareholders agreements, which are agreements entered between the company’s shareholders setting out how they will run the company and will usually be legally binding, but a family charter is a relatively little known document A family charter is made only between the family members involved in a business and may include both those family members who hold shares and those who do not, and similarly will exclude non-family members who do hold shares.
-The two documents may therefore sit together and complement each other as part of a suite of company documents protecting its interests.
+The two documents may therefore sit together and complement each other as part of a suite of company documents.

 Issues which might be covered in a family charter include the following: